Yukun-Huang/DreamCube/README.md

 Please refer to `requirements.txt`.

 ## 💃🏻 Multi-plane Synchronization
 If you are only interested in Multi-plane Synchronization, we provide a Jupyter notebook for quickly trying Multi-plane Synchronization on pre-trained diffusion models like SD2, SDXL, and Marigold.

 Please refer to `multi_plane_sync.ipynb` for more details.

-The implementation is very simple.
+The code implementation is very simple.
 The key lines are as follows:
 ```python
 pipe = StableDiffusionPipeline.from_pretrained(...)
 apply_custom_processors_for_unet(pipe.unet, enable_sync_self_attn=True, enable_sync_cross_attn=False, enable_sync_conv2d=True, enable_sync_gn=True)